cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 7. Click **Save**.
 8. Ask your Super Admins to set up a recovery phone number or email address for receiving password recovery instructions.

-#### GWS.COMMONCONTROLS.9.3v0.1 Instructions
-1. There are no implementation steps for this policy.

-#### GWS.COMMONCONTROLS.9.4v0.1 Instructions
-1. There are no implementation steps for this policy.

-## 10. GWS Advanced Protection Program
+## 9. GWS Advanced Protection Program

 This control enforces more secure protection of highly privileged, senior executive and sensitive users accounts from targeted attacks.
 It enforces optional GWS user security features like: